BruceMellows/Crypto/README.md

 Crypto
 ======

-This is a little piece that uses Cryptography from WinCrypt.h in Advapi32.dll.
+This is a library that uses Cryptography from WinCrypt.h in Advapi32.dll.

+Now includes Curve25519 for ECDH shared secret exchange.

 This currently generates random bytes and Encrypts/Decrypts bytes.

-The code is purely implimented in heaqder files, so is easy to consume in your project.
+The project targets a link lib (.lib), so is easy to consume in your project.